-Commerce's normal practice is to calculate an annual weighted-average cost for the POR.
-However, we recognize that possible distortions may result if we use our normal annual-average cost method during a time of significant cost changes.
-In determining whether to deviate from our normal methodology of calculating an annual weighted-average cost, we evaluate the case-specific record evidence by examining two primary criteria: (1) the change in the cost of manufacturing (COM) incurred by the respondent during the POR must be deemed significant; (2) the record evidence must indicate that sales during the shorter cost-averaging periods could be reasonably linked with the COP or CV during the same shorter cost-averaging periods.
+Commerce's practice is to calculate an annual weighted-average cost for the POR.
+However, we recognize that possible distortions may result if we use our normal annual-average cost methodology during a time of significant cost changes.
+In determining whether to deviate from our normal methodology of calculating an annual weighted-average cost, we evaluate the case-specific record evidence by examining two primary criteria: (1) whether the change in the cost of manufacturing (COM) recognized by the respondent during the POR is deemed significant; (2) record evidence must indicate that sales during the shorter cost-averaging periods could be reasonably linked with the COP or CV during the same shorter cost-averaging periods.